-EYFS provision allows detailed formative and summative assessment from birth to five years.
+EYFS provision allows detailed formative and summative assessment.
 From overall cohort data, to individual progress and gap analysis, it measures both overall and average progress.
 The ease of data entry and analysis combined with the ability to record photo observations, provide a holistic assessment process.